dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 ## Introduction

-The [Primary Network](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/add-a-validator#introduction) is incorporated to the Avalanche platform and legitimize Avalanche’s [built-in blockchains](https://avalanche.gitbook.io/avalanche/learn/platform-overview).
+The [Primary Network](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/add-a-validator#introduction) is incorporated into the Avalanche platform and legitimize Avalanche’s [built-in blockchains](https://avalanche.gitbook.io/avalanche/learn/platform-overview).
 In this tutorial, we’ll create a [subnet](https://avalanche.gitbook.io/avalanche/learn/platform-overview#subnets) on Avalanche and a node to the Primary Network.

 On Avalanche, the P-Chain regulates metadata.
 This involves keeping track of which nodes belong to which subnets, which blockchains are active, and which subnets validate which blockchains.
 We’ll issue [transactions](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) to the P-Chain in order to add a validator.